crossminer/scava-docs/docs/developers-guide/runing-from-sources/eclipse-plugin.md

-# Running the Eclipse Plugin form Sources
+# Running the Eclipse Plugin form Sources (To be completed by FrontendArt)